-Radio waves destroy the skin lesion with minimal damage to other tissues.
-For raised moles and other skin lesions, this method usually results in less scarring than other methods of mole removal.
+Radio waves or laser destroy the skin lesion with minimal damage to other tissues.
+For most moles and other skin lesions, this method usually results in less scarring than other methods of mole removal.

-A doctor removes the skin lesion by burning it with radio waves.
-This technique minimises damage to surrounding tissues and has a relatively low rate of scarring compared with other skin lesion removal procedures.
+A doctor removes the skin lesion by burning it with radio waves or a laser.
+These techniques minimise damage to surrounding tissues and have a relatively low rate of scarring compared with other skin lesion removal procedures.

 Recommended for